rohitkumar230/language-identifier/README.md

 # Hybrid Language Identifier

-A fast, interpretable, and highly accurate language identification system that combines classic n-gram analysis with modern subword tokenization.
+A fast, interpretable, and accurate language identification system that combines classic n-gram analysis with modern subword tokenization.
 This project provides a resource-efficient alternative to large language models for the specific task of language identification, making it ideal for high-volume NLP pipelines.

 ## Methodology